Home / Focused Guides / Education / Early Childhood Education / Best Main Line Preschools: A Rich Variety of Options for Early Childhood Education

 Play is the “work” of children at The Miquon School.

-For pre-K through 6th-grade, or ages 3-12, this progressive Main Line early childhood educational option provides child-centered, inquiry-led, and play-based education.
+For Pre-K through 6th-grade, or ages 3-12, this progressive Main Line preschool option provides child-centered, inquiry-led, and play-based education.
 More than 30 zip codes in and around the greater Philly area attend the 11-acre campus.

 Phoebe Anna Thorne School provides a play-based education for Philly kids.